 Remove Database Parameters

-This article explains how to remove custom parameters in an Exasol database.
+This article explains how to remove custom parameter values in an Exasol database.

-Invalid parameters or invalid configuration syntax will prevent the database from starting.
-To avoid unnecessary downtime, contact Support before you add or change database parameters.
+Invalid parameters will prevent the database from starting.
+To avoid unnecessary downtime, create a support case to get guidance from Support before you add or change database parameters.

 Prerequisites